awaismemon26/Todoify/README.md

 ---
 ***NOTE: ***
-For now, I have only implemented GET feature in API (for all Todo) and in the future we could add PUT, POST, DELETE.
-I have only updated the models and also mentioned in comments when and where we should add code of PUT, POST, DELETE.
+For now, I have only implemented GET feature in API (for all Todo) and in the future we can add PUT, POST, DELETE.
+I have only updated the models and also mentioned in comments as you can see in the image below when and where we should add the code to update our database accordingly.

 ---